Temitayo-spec/Blogify-Backend/README.md

 # Blogify-Backend
-The backend server for the Blogify app built with NodeJs, Express abd MongoDB acting as the database.🥳🎉
+The backend server for the Blogify app built with NodeJs, Express and MongoDB acting as the database.🥳🎉